thewca/wca-documents/documents/WCA Bylaws.md

 To be eligible as a director of the WCA candidates must be at least 18 years of age and be an individual voting member of the WCA.

 ### 3.5 Election and Term of Office
 New directors and current directors shall be elected or re-elected to two (2) year terms by the voting representatives of members at the annual meeting.
 A Board Advisory Committee shall be responsible for recommending a set of election procedures to the Board.
 Directors will be elected by a plurality vote of members present at the annual meeting.
-Directors may also be elected in accordance with an online election, if and only if the procedures for the online election have been recommended to the Board by a Board Advisory Committee and approved by the Board at least two (2) weeks in advance of the election. <br>
+Directors may also be elected in accordance with an online election, if and only if the procedures for the online election have been recommended to the Board by a Board Advisory Committee and approved by the Board at least two (2) weeks in advance of the election.

 A director may not serve for more than three (3) consecutive terms.
 However, a director may be elected to the Board to serve for any number of additional terms so long as there is at least a one-year break between sets of three (3) consecutive terms.
 An in-office director shall hold office until a successor has been elected and duly qualified or until that director’s earlier resignation or removal in accordance with these Bylaws.